Nordic Centre of Excellence for Security Technologies and Societal Values (NordSTEVA)

 NordSTEVA received its funding from NordForsk, which was established by the Nordic Council of Ministers in 2005.
 NordForsk provides funding for Nordic research co-operation as well as advice and input on Nordic research policy development.

-NordSTEVA is funded through NordForsk's multidisciplinary Nordic Societal Security research programme, which aims to develop new knowledge about issues that must be addressed to safeguard societal security in the Nordic countries and about how to promote recovery in the wake of a disturbance.
+NordSTEVA was funded through NordForsk's multidisciplinary Nordic Societal Security research programme, which aims to develop new knowledge about issues that must be addressed to safeguard societal security in the Nordic countries and about how to promote recovery in the wake of a disturbance.
 Security comprises the ability of a society to sustain vital societal functions and secure populations’ life, health, needs and basic values under extraordinary stresses, known as crises.
 The programme addresses questions of vulnerabilities, resilience and capabilities for crisis management related to prevention, preparedness, response and recovery.
 The research funded by the programme should add value to work already done in the Nordic countries within Societal Security.

 - O1: To create a Nordic hub for research, documentation and technological development in the area of societal security;